laurenperez/SEIR-Flex-8.30.22-Yeti/src/locked-materials/week-4/day-3/lecture-materials/tic-tac-toe-code-along.md

 ```

 Since most web apps are event-driven by nature.
 Coding an event-driven program generally requires that we set up the application when it loads (steps 1 - 4) and wait for the user to interact with the app (steps 5 & 6).

 Now we can start filling some more detailed steps:

+*:warning: **THIS IS JUST AN EXAMPLE.
+NOT A GUIDE.** :warning:

+Here is an example of what that kind of psudo code may look like:

 ```shell
 1) Define required constants: